donhenton/codedeploy-class/README.md

 ## Docker Compose

 Creates a single EC2 instance with Docker and Docker Compose in user data.
+Not related to the video

 ## Code Deploy